First Rule for Choosing the Hottest Firewood?

 - Build proper corners!
 Having a woodpile fall apart in the middle of the winter is not fun.

-- If you stack your wood with exposure to the sun or prevailing winds, that will help ensure it is ready to burn in the fall.
+- If you stack your firewood with exposure to the sun or prevailing winds, that will help ensure it is ready to burn in the fall.
 Keep your wood covered, but make sure it can dry.

-Burning wood efficiently:
+Burning firewood for maximum efficiently:

-There is something biologically imbedded in us that makes us want to be seen as someone who can produce a good fire, especially when our friends are watching.
+There is something biologically imbedded in us that makes us want to be seen as someone who can produce a good hot fire, especially when our friends are watching.
 Endless blowing on, and watching a kindling pile smoke away into nothingness is not good for anyone's ego.

 A smoking fire is not an efficient fire, as smoke is the result of poor combustion.
-This is caused by either burning wet wood, or by burning dry wood poorly.
+This is caused by either burning wet wood, or by burning dry firewood poorly.
 An efficient fire should result in no visible smoke leaving your chimney.
 Smoke means you are polluting more, and you aren't getting as much heat as you should for your money and labour.
-For a better burn, choose a better wood burning stove or fireplace in the first place.
+For a better burn, choose a better wood burning stove or fireplace insert in the first place.

 - Your fire needs to have ample air to get started, then close it down to burn efficiently.
 But if you close it down too much you will starve it of oxygen, causing it to burn poorly and create smoke.

 - A quick way to start a fire is to use a criss-crossed stack of dry softwood with some shredded and crumpled newsprint in the centre and mixed in, with a couple of thinly split pieces of hard wood on top.
 Avoid using glossy paper like magazines.

 - Make sure you don't have an overly deep bed of ashes; try to keep it to under 2 inches, and ensure the air intake isn't covered.

 - Many small pieces of firewood will light more quickly than a few big ones as it increases the number of surfaces where flames can ignite.
 So split your kindling thin.